melbahja/ctl/README.md

 `ctl run --scope ls` instead of `systemd-run --scope ls`

 ## Installation
-You can check releases page for compiled versions or follow these steps:

 ```bash
 go get github.com/melbahja/ctl
 # To install bash completion: